-BetterHealthWhileAging.net (formerly GeriatricsForCaregivers.net) is a low-profit health education project.
-It’s meant to provide practical, actionable information for family caregivers, grounded in what geriatricians believe to be optimal healthcare for older adults.
+BetterHealthWhileAging.net (formerly GeriatricsForCaregivers.net) is a mission-driven health and caregiving information site.
+We provide practical, actionable information for older adults and family caregivers, grounded in what geriatricians believe to be optimal healthcare for older adults.
 (Wondering if you are a caregiver?
 Click here.)

 The primary author is me, Dr. Leslie Kernisan.
 I’m a board-certified geriatrician: a doctor specialized in adapting medical care to better fit the needs of aging adults.